snabbco/snabb/src/program/config/README.md

 default values.
 They wouldn't be printed out unless `--print-default` was used.

-In addition, it's possible to print output in XPath format.
-When `--xpath-format` is selected, every attribute is printed as an absolute path.
-Example:
+In addition, it is possible to print output in two different formats:
+Yang or XPath.
+By default, output is printed in Yang format.
+Here is an example for XPath formatted output:

 ```
-$ sudo ./snabb config get --xpath-format lwaftr2 /softwire-config/external-interface
+$ sudo ./snabb config get --format=xpath ID /softwire-config/external-interface
 /softwire-config/external-interface/allow-incoming-icmp false;
 /softwire-config/external-interface/error-rate-limiting/packets 600000;
 /softwire-config/external-interface/ip 10.10.10.10;